alterNERDtive/VoiceAttack-profiles/docs/installing.md

 ![[VoiceAttack-profile-options-startup.png]]

+## Reload the Profile

+To make sure everything is loaded correctly, you now need to either reload the profile by right clicking on VoiceAttack’s title bar → “Reset Active Profile” or by simply restarting VoiceAttack.

+You should see a bunch of initialization messages pop up in the VoiceAttack log.

 ## Set Elite Keyboard Binds

 You need to have keyboard binds setup at least as secondary bindings in Elite’s